 designated agent of the person in charge that such

 report has been made.
 Under no circumstances shall any person in charge of

 such institution, school, facility or agency, or church, synagogue, temple,

-mosque, or other religious institution, or his
+mosque, or other religious institution, or

-designated agent to whom
+designated agent of the person in charge to whom

 such notification has been made, exercise any control, restraint, modification